Quantumofcosmos/quantumofcosmos.github.io/_posts/2019-04-07-Ransom-Note-Genarator.md

 ---
 layout: post
-title: The Road ahead
+title: The Ransom note generator
-subtitle: Reason I started on this journey and where I intend to go
 ---
 This post walks you through my Ransom note generator application written in python using pillow for image handling and flask for exposing it as webapp